MinchinWeb/blog.minchin.ca/content/20170111-seafoam-2-released.md

 Seafoam is the Pelican theme I use for this site, but published to PyPI in the hope that it will be useful to others.

-This release changes the name of the project to *seafoam* from to unwieldy *[minchin.pelican.themes.minchindotca]({filename}20160912-minchin-dot-ca-pelican-theme-version-110-released.md)*.
+This release changes the name of the project to *seafoam* from the unwieldy *[minchin.pelican.themes.minchindotca]({filename}20160912-minchin-dot-ca-pelican-theme-version-110-released.md)*.
 It also add support for the [Pelican Comment System](https://bernhard.scheirle.de/posts/2014/March/29/static-comments-via-email/), removes the need to define Jinja2 filters in your configuration file, updates to Font Awesome v4.7, and several design fixes as well.
 Code is updated to work with Pelican v3.7 and Jinja v2.9.

 <!-- read more -->

-### Quickstart
+## Quickstart

 To use this theme, first install it via `pip`: (as a side, this is the only Pelican theme I know of that is installable from PyPI.)